 Additionally, the visual language of Valerian is beyond stunning.
 Anyone who has seen The Fifth Element will see Besson’s touch in each shot.
 The opening sequence alone inspires childlike wonder, and that wonder just keeps coming.
 There is of course Mül, the paradise planet with a unique pearl motif; Kyrian, a tourist planet with the clever element of having another dimension occupying it, only visible through certain glasses; and the titular city of a thousand planets, Alpha.
 The visual design of each successfully makes them tempting destinations.
 The costume and styling choices were also pretty pleasing—again, a Besson touch reminiscent of Fifth Element.

 The design of each character and world makes for a charming, enchanting fantasy.
 If this is what the inside of Luc Besson’s head looks like, I want to live there.
 The designs felt both contemporary and classic, but most of all, they felt like they were coming from someone with experience.
-I did not notice any clumsy design; it all felt inspired, and considering the enormous breadth and variety of alien species and cultures to represent, they still all felt coherent.
-It is a marvelous thing to pull off.
+I didn’t notice any clumsy design; it all felt inspired, and considering the enormous breadth and variety of alien species and cultures to represent, they still all felt coherent.
+It’s a marvelous thing to pull off.

 So, visual language?
 A huge success.
 Spoken language?
 Dear.
 God.
-No. I mean, no. I do not want to be as critical as I am, because I understand that Besson (responsible for the screenplay), is a native French speaker, not English, but there is a level of writing I cannot forgive, and he reached it.
+No. I mean, no. I don’t want to be as critical as I am, because I understand that Besson (responsible for the screenplay), is a native French speaker, not English, but there is a level of writing I cannot forgive, and he reached it.
 He reached it and surpassed it.
-The majority of the dialogue is horribly forced, and I would say seventy percent of it is dedicated to telling the audience what is happening, as opposed to letting those stunning visuals go to work and showing us.
-It is an age-old writing adage: show, do not tell, and yet Besson loves to tell.
-From Dane DeHaan’s Valerian telling us he is a bad boy, and a soldier, and perfect at his job, to Alex, their spaceship AI, telling us about the demographics and geography of Alpha, to Commander Filitt telling us exactly what the conflict is.
+The majority of the dialogue is horribly forced, and I would say 70 percent of it is dedicated to telling the audience what’s happening, as opposed to letting those stunning visuals go to work and showing us.
+It’s an age-old writing adage: show, don’t tell, and yet Besson loves to tell.
+The audience is told almost everything, from Dane DeHaan’s Valerian telling us he’s a bad boy, and a soldier, and perfect at his job, to Alex, their spaceship AI, telling us about the demographics and geography of Alpha, to Commander Filitt telling us exactly what the conflict is.
 As storytelling goes, it’s dirt cheap.
 This style of writing expects its audience to be dumb and impatient.
 I remember thinking that based on script alone, Valerian felt like a B-grade Syfy original movie, except that Syfy originals tend to have more compelling characters.

-For instance, DeHaan’s Valerian relies on extremely tired tropes mashed together: the playboy, the overprotective boyfriend, the chosen one, etc. I cannot tell if it is a result of poor writing or poor acting or both, but I did not detect a shred of (likable) personality in him.
+For instance, DeHaan’s Valerian relies on extremely tired tropes mashed together: the playboy, the overprotective boyfriend, the chosen one, etc. I can’t tell if it’s a result of poor writing or poor acting or both, but I didn’t detect a shred of (likable) personality in him.
 Cara Delevingne’s Laureline is barely more enjoyable, and spends more time rolling her eyes and spitting out clichés than doing anything really interesting.
 Both characters are some of the most gender-stereotyped I have yet seen, even down to Laureline being a bad driver.
-Valerian especially reeks of chauvinism, and Laureline’s “I’m-tough-and-angry” routine is one that I have seen in a thousand other films when male directors do not know how to present a complex woman.
-At this point it is almost as sexist as playing a damsel in distress, especially when her armor has special individual boob plates.
-The two share little to no chemistry, and so the attempted will-they-will-they-not romance feels more like please-make-it-stop irritation.
+Valerian especially reeks of chauvinism, and Laureline’s “I’m-tough-and-angry” routine is one that I’ve seen in a thousand other films when male directors don’t know how to present a complex woman.
+At this point it’s almost as sexist as playing a damsel in distress, especially given that Laureline’s armor has special individual boob plates.
+DeHaan and Delevingne share little to no chemistry, and so the attempted will-they-won’t-they romance feels more like please-make-it-stop irritation.

 To say the least, the film could use some work.
 Namely, that script needs to be gutted, the casting needs to be re-hauled, and Rihanna needs to be there for much more of it.
 But as far as stories go, it is relatively satisfying, and the visual fantasy is a playground that any audience would love to explore.
 Overall, I would begrudgingly recommend it, but my advice?
 Go for the fantasy, not the writing or the acting.